 The Manager can make changes to the SIPO in accordance with the Trust Deed and the FMC Act.
 Before making changes to the SIPO, the Manager will consider if the changes are in the best interests of investors and consult with the Supervisor.
-Any changes to the SIPO require FundRock Board approval, as well as written approval of the Supervisor.
+Any changes to the SIPO require FundRock Board approval.
 The Manager will give notice to fund investors before implementing any material SIPO changes.